rmaciver/safas/docs/installation.md

 # Installation
 The preferred method to install Safas is to prepare a virtual environment.
 A Conda 'environment.yml' file is provided with Safas to setup an identical environment for Safas installation and operation.

-Conda can be obtained by installing the [Anaconda](https://www.anaconda.com/distribution/#download-section) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) packages.
-After installation, the location of the Conda binaries must be appended to the Windows PATH before it can be used from the command line.
+Setup before install:
+* Download and install [Miniconda3](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/distribution/#download-section)
+* Add Miniconda3/condabin to system PATH so 'conda' can be called from cmd prompt
+* Download and install atom https://atom.io/ a text editor to preserve yml and py formatting.

 ## Virtual environment
 Download or pull (with git) the Safas package master branch from the command line or by pressing the green "Clone or Download" button at the top right-hand side of the page: